openai/universe-starter-agent/README.md

 ## Playing games over remote desktop

-The main difference to the previous experiment is that we are now going to play the game through VNC protocol.
+The main difference with the previous experiment is that now we are going to play the game through VNC protocol.
-Environments are hosted on EC2 cloud but with the help of various wrappers (take a look at `envs.py` file) the experience should be similar to the agent as if it was played locally.
-The problem itself is more complicated because observations and actions are delayed due to network latencies.
+The VNC environments are hosted on the EC2 cloud and have an interface that's different from a conventional Atari Gym environment;  luckily, with the help of several wrappers (which are used within `envs.py` file) the experience should be similar to the agent as if it was played locally.
+The problem itself is more difficult because the observations and actions are delayed due to the latency induced by the network.

-More interestingly, you can also peek what the agent is doing with a VNCViewer.
+More interestingly, you can also peek at what the agent is doing with a VNCViewer.

 ### Atari